TylerRollo/flashcard-application/README.md

 ## TODO:
-- set upper and lower limit to characters in cards
+- add delete all selected decks or cards feature (decks and cards)
 - ability to choose which cards out of a deck to use
 - change all alerts to something cleaner
-- add delete all selected decks or cards feature (decks and cards)
 - Session Cookies to keep data

 ### Security Checks (TODO:)
 - file types uploads
-- name length bounds
 - uploading to cloud
 - availability
 - db security